Australian-Future-Hearing-Initiative/.github/profile/README.md

-# AFHI Web Demos – Known Issues, Feature Roadmap, and Version History
+# Australian Future Hearing Initiative

-This repository serves as the **central hub** for the Australian Future Hearing Initiative (AFHI) web-based hearing tests.
-It contains a summary of available test deployments, known issues, planned features, and a detailed version history.
+This repository serves as the **central hub** for code released as part of the Australian Future Hearing Initiative (AFHI).

 ---